Understanding Differentiation Of Self In Family Therapy: Exploring Murray BowenApr 07, 2023

 I’ve been thinking about babies probably because I just met my new Goddaughter, Lana who is four months old, and I was watching her at the dinner table the other night wondering about her experience.
 Babies have to be entirely undifferentiated at the start of our lives; a newborn baby has no idea what thoughts or feelings are and reacts emotionally to new sensations, sights, and sounds.

-Babies are entirely reliant on their caregivers (Other) to keep the (Self) alive, and there’s one school of thought that wonders if when they’re very new, babies don’t actually know that their parents are different people -they’re just a part of Self that is not actually very good at doing what I demand.
+Babies are entirely reliant on their caregivers (Other) to keep the (Self) alive, and there’s one school of thought that wonders if when they’re very new, babies don’t actually know that their parents are different people -they’re just a part of you that is not actually very good at doing what I demand.

 As babies get older, they start their brain developing and have a lot of new thoughts, and with some help, they can identify some feelings, like ‘sad,’ ‘mad,’ and ‘glad, and with age comes more emotional vocabulary.